LND: The Engine of the Lightning Network

 What is LND in the context of the Lightning Network?

-LND, or Lightning Network Daemon, is a complete implementation of the Lightning Network protocol developed by Lightning Labs.
-It is the most widely used software for running a Lightning node, giving users and developers the tools to open channels, transact, and build applications on Bitcoin's second layer.
+LND, or Lightning Network Daemon, is the most prominent software implementation that brings the Bitcoin Lightning Network to life.
+Developed by Lightning Labs, it provides the foundational code for users and developers to operate nodes and conduct near-instant, low-fee transactions on Bitcoin's second layer.

 How does LND compare to other Lightning implementations?